xarial/codestack/solidworks-api/import-export/export-sheets-pdf/index.md

 layout: sw-tool
 title: Export individual sheets from SOLIDWORKS drawing to PDF
 caption: Export Sheets To PDF
-description: VBA macro to export all sheets from multi-sheets drawing to individual PDF files
+description: VBA macro to export all sheets (or selected sheets) from multi-sheets drawing to individual PDF files
 image: exports-sheets-pdf.svg
 labels: [sheet,pdf,drawing,export]
 group: Import/Export
 ---
 ![Multi sheet drawing](drawing-multi-sheets.png){ width=500 }

-This VBA macro allows to export all sheets from the active SOLIDWORKS drawing into the separate PDF files.
+This VBA macro allows to export all sheets (or selected sheets) from the active SOLIDWORKS drawing into the separate PDF files.
+If no sheets selected - all sheets will be exported.

 PDF files are saved to the same folder as original drawing and named after the sheet.